 Can shaving your baby’s hair make it grow back thicker and healthier?
 Some parents choose to shave their baby’s head at a very early age.
 What are the real reasons?
 Culture, religion, or just the supposed benefits?

-Most babies might not even have much to shave, but let’s look at the reasons it’s done and the facts you need to know before embarking on the mission.
+Most babies might not even have much to shave, but let’s look at the reasons it’s done and the facts you need to know before you decide whether or not to embark on the mission.

 Will My Baby’s Hair Change After Shaving?